Green Beans, Runner Beans…. what is the difference? What’s the best way to cook them?

 These are thin, short and tender – they grow in the UK but they tend to do best in warmer climates.

 Thinking of growing some?
 My gardening friends tell me that the French bean ‘cobra’ is particularly tender, and lacks strings.
-Easy to grow (it’s a climbing…), it keeps producing from July to first frosts in October.
+Easy to grow (it’s a climber…), it keeps producing from July to first frosts in October.
 ‘Amethyst’ on the other hand has proved in tests to have the biggest and longest crop, a strong flavour, and pretty flowers.

 These are simply French beans which are grown in Kenya – they are available all year round and tend to be the thinnest and most tender of all the beans.

-English Bobby beans (or snap bean)
+c) English Bobby beans (or snap bean)

 These are thicker than the Kenyan and the French bean.
 Cook them al dente – they take a little longer than their French counterparts, about six or seven minutes.
 Rose Prince thinks they are better mixed in with other ingredients – for example in a salad with courgette ribbons, feta, mint, dill, chives and cracked pepper (go easy on the salt because of the feta).
 Or simply add them to Goodie-goodie Courgette Salad.
 You can stew them for ten minutes or longer in tomatoes, a little sugar, oil and garlic.